-Gout is a type of inflammatory arthritis that results from a build up of uric acid in the blood and most often effects the joints but can also cause complications for the kidneys or urinary tract.
-Not everyone with too much uric acid in the blood (hyperuricemia) develops gout, but for those who do it can be a very painful condition.
+Gout is a type of inflammatory arthritis that results from a buildup of uric acid in the blood and most often affects the joints but can also cause complications for the kidneys or urinary tract.
+Not everyone with too much uric acid in the blood (hyperuricemia) develops gout, but for those who do, it can be a very painful condition.
 When uric acid crystals deposit in the fluid surrounding the joints, it can cause inflammation, swelling and pain.
 The body recognizes the uric acid crystals as foreign and the immune system attacks and digests them, but in the process releases chemicals that contribute to inflammation or swelling, redness and pain.

 - Whole grains: Brown rice, teff, wheat berries, bulgur, buckwheat, quinoa

 - Vitamin C rich foods: Oranges, kiwi fruits, pineapple, cantaloupe, strawberries, cherries (which are particularly good for joints)

 - Dark green vegetables: kale and other dark green leafy veggies, broccoli, Brussels sprouts